Is Upwork Good for Beginners? The Good and the Bad (Mostly Bad)

 I always teach people to avoid looking for any job on Upwork and other content mills because clients on these platforms don’t value good content and you’ll burn yourself out quickly working more hours for less money.

-The same goes for other freelance jobs like data entry, transcription, proofreading, etc.
+The same goes for other freelance jobs like data entry, transcription, proofreading, etc. You will find plenty of freelancing jobs on Upwork.

 So, if you do decide to try to find your first job on Upwork, make sure you leave time for finding better-paying clients on LinkedIn.
 Referrals and cold pitching on LinkedIn are the best ways to find clients and make money online.
 And it’s the best way to scale your business.